Residential Organics Collection

-Put simply, this can add food waste to your yard debris bin.
+Put simply, you can add food waste to your yard debris bin.
 Essentially, if it goes in your mouth, it can go in the bin.
-Food waste will include:
+Food waste includes:

 - All food, inclusive of meat, bones, dairy, fats, grease, etc.